beaverden/laravel-init/README.md

 //Make sure mod rewrite is enabled sudo a2enmod rewrite

+sudo a2enmod deflate

+sudo a2enmod filter

+sudo a2enmod expipres

 //That's what apache suggests after enabling a site sudo service apache2 reload